stevedatadog/katacoda-scenarios/api-automation-iac/1-meet-the-api/1-postman-overview.md

 ![Post event overview and URL mapped to workspace](./assets/post_event_url_overview.png)

 You'll find the documentation request body data in the center of the workspace, in the **Body** tab of the request builder.
-Modify the placeholder JSON to post an event:
+You will modify this placeholder JSON when you post an event:

 ![Post event body data](./assets/post_event_body_data.png)